 Book: 015394 31922

 What we like about it: The Lakes landscape that inspired Romantic poet William Wordsworth is the setting for this smart boutique hotel in its own 67-acre estate.
-The modern, one-star Michelin restaurant combines breathtaking views over Lake Windermere with a cutting-edge Modern British menu.
+The fine dining restaurant combines breathtaking views over Lake Windermere with impeccable service and a cutting-edge Modern British menu.
 Signature dishes such as Penrith chicken with nasturtium root and nasturtium oil or torched eel with caviar and Mangalista pork (from pigs reared on the estate) showcase superb local produce.

 Julie Sheppard is Decanter commissioning editor and a specialist writer and editor on food, drink and eating out.